 Food and Kitchen Unit: Responsible for meeting the daily nutritional needs of the clubhouse staff and members.
 This work group plans, shops, prepares, serves and cleans up for the daily lunch program at the clubhouse in a commercially equipped kitchen.

 Facility and Grounds Maintenance and Product Production: Responsible for overall cleaning, maintenance and minor repair of indoor facility and outdoor grounds at the clubhouse.
 This group is also responsible for production of selected products that are made at the clubhouse such as bird feeders, tile mosaic tables, plant gardens, pottery, etc. These items are sold to support community outings for clubhouse members.

 A sliding fee scale offers significant discounts for members who do not have external funding and lack the financial resources to pay the full rate.
 Brooks Clubhouse staff will work with you to determine whether you qualify for the discounts.
-Worker’s compensation carriers and the state vocational rehabilitation program are both potential sources of coverage but only when members qualify for services.
+Worker’s compensation carriers, VA, and the state vocational rehabilitation program are both potential sources of coverage but only when members qualify for services.